Photos Courtesy of the Ottawa County Museum

 rich-maritime-heritage

 The city of Port Clinton has had an intimate connection with Lake Erie since it was first laid out in 1828.
-Located at the mouth of the Portage River, it was a shipbuilding port, thriving commercial fishing center, and home for many years to the famous Matthews Boat Company.
-Nowhere is Port Clinton’s rich maritime heritage more evident than in its unique lighthouses, the first constructed in 1833 to guide ships into the harbor.
-(See box at left—hopefully I have picture available.)
+Located at the mouth of the Portage River, it was a shipbuilding port; Captain John Duff, in Port Clinton, built the schooner C B Benson.
+The Benson was of shallow draft to sail on Lake Erie with a centerboard to enable it to sail on the ocean.
+The first of its kind, successfully sailing to South America and back.
+The city was also a thriving commercial fishing center, and home for many years to the famous Matthews Boat Company; the Matthews company built a 32′ yacht, the Detroit, which became the first vessel powered by gasoline to cross the Atlantic Ocean.

-The lighthouse currently being restored is Port Clinton’s second.
+The current lighthouse is Port Clinton’s second.
 Constructed in 1896 at the end of the city’s West Pier at the Portage River entrance, the twenty-six foot structure remained active for more than thirty years.
 The first keeper was Robert Waterfield, who had been the last keeper of the old stone lighthouse.
 This new light, housed atop a 12’ x 12’ square sided pyramidal wooden structure, consisted of a 180- degree, curved, clear glass lens with horizontal ridges.
 A single kerosene lantern with a ruby chimney provided a steady red light visible for six miles.
 The intensity was doubled to 100 candlepower some years later.

 Port Clinton’s First Lighthouse